starling021/ehtools/README.md

 ## Using the installer

-    INFO: The ehtools INSTALLER allows
+    The ehtools install.sh allows
     you to create ehtools application.

 ## Using the ehtapp

-    INFO: There is an ehtools utility named ehtapp (read more in Ehtools Utilities) that allows users to configure ehtools application.
+    There is an ehtools utility named ehtapp
+    (read more in Ehtools Utilities) that allows users to configure ehtools application.

 > ehtapp -c